planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Presenter notes
 ---------------

+The OpenGeo Suite comes with a Dashboard.
+The Dashboard is launched (semi-)automatically when installation is complete, and otherwise from your Windows, Start menu, (or Spotlight etc. on OS X), (or Task Launcher etc. on Ubuntu).

-The OpenGeo Suite comes with a Dashboard, a single interface that allows you to access all components of the OpenGeo Suite, including links to common tasks, configuration, management, and application logs.
-It runs on the host machine as both a standalone application and in a browser.
+The Dashboard provides a single interface that allows you to access all components of the OpenGeo Suite, including: links to common tasks, configuration, management, and application logs.
+The dashboard also provides links to a library of documentation - user guides/manuals from each of the  contributing projects, as well as some OpenGeo-Specific templates, recipies and suggestions for Getting-Started.

+The Dashboard runs on the host machine as both a standalone application and in a browser.
+While both incarnations boast the same set of features, the desktop version might feel a bit more capable, since it can launch external system processes (Start/Shutdown) and applications (PGADMIN).
+[Note greyed out options].

 --------------------------------------------------